 How are our senses linked to reality?
 Can we trust our senses?
 How does our brain parse out contradictory sensory information?
 Exploring these questions lead Swedish physician Torsten Thunberg at the end of the 19th century to develop the thermal grill illusion.
 The illusion uses a grill with alternating moderately warm and cold rods to provide a burning sensation.

 The installation replicated the thermal grill illusion using a raised metallic panel that visitors are encouraged to gather around.
-Much like a dining table, where conversation flows naturally between both the food and diners experience of the meal, the installation facilitates conversation amongst visitors about the installation.
+Much like a dining table, where conversation flows naturally between both the food and diners’ experience of the meal, the installation facilitates conversation amongst visitors about the installation.
 Overhead, a camera outfitted with an infrared sensor captures a heat map of the visitors and the thermal grill.

-The four of us got together to work on a proposal to be selected to exhibit in Sonar +D, Barcelona, Spain with Absolut.
-We are undergoing a Master programme in “Information Experience Design” together at the Royal College of Art.
+The four of us got together to work on a proposal to be selected to exhibit in Sonar +D, Barcelona, Spain, with Absolut.
+We are undergoing a Master’s programme in “Information Experience Design” together at the Royal College of Art.
 Like many programmes at the RCA, we are encouraged to develop interdisciplinary thinking, in particular in the combination of art, science and design.

-This means we never feel cold or warm, but just colder than or warmer than a reference.
+This means we never feel cold or warm, just colder than or warmer than a reference.
 We felt the experiment itself needed to communicate its ideas beyond the boundaries of a science textbook, scientific footnote, or science museum.
 In our opinion, the experience of this effect can make you become aware of the process of your perception.
 It reveals how our perception is relative.
-Quite often it still results in useful or practical judgements, but can also go wrong, be mislead.
+Quite often, it still results in useful or practical judgements, but can also go wrong and be misleading.
 Every perception is immediately interpreted and put into context by our brain.
 We wanted to enable people to make the experience that leads to this understanding.

 What was the biggest challenge you face in its development?

-The biggest adventure was certainly the transportation via airplane as our check-in and hand-carry luggage.
+The biggest adventure was certainly the transportation via aeroplane as our check-in and hand-carry luggage.
 Especially for the main console, we did not want to check it onto the flight for fear that it would not get damaged.
-Therefore we decided to transport it as a hand-carry luggage.
+Therefore we decided to transport it as hand-carry luggage.
 Yet, without the rest of the sculpture’s structural parts, all the wiring looks a little dangerous and suspicious.

 How people respond to multiple stimuli in a digital environment beyond the touch of a screen or button is one of the questions to answer in this 21st century in which people live in a hyper-connected society.
 In which ways do you think are interactive and digital technologies changing or affecting human behaviour?

-Technology is usually painted in a skeptical and negative light, especially in journalistic media.
+Technology is usually painted in a sceptical and negative light, especially in journalistic media.
 Of course, technology can be dangerous if used in certain ways.
-Technology has made our lives better in fact, and it is our behaviours in the first place that results in the emergence and design of technology.
-Books offer stimuli from beyond the “real” or “physical” world too.
+Technology has made our lives better, and it is our behaviours in the first place that results in the emergence and design of technology.
+Books also offer stimuli from beyond the “real” or “physical” world.
 And they certainly changed society and every single reader.
 But, we do not perceive that chiefly as a technology.

-Multisensory, interactivity and “hyperconnectivity” not for their own sake, but to communicate something.
+Multisensory, interactivity and “hyperconnectivity” not for their own sake but to communicate something.
 As designers and artists, our role is not to make the technology obvious and scream to people about how ‘innovative’ we are with it.
-Our role is to make it almost disappear, such that we will not even know that it is there, and that when we use technology, it just is.
+Our role is to make it almost disappear, such that we will not even know that it is there and that when we use technology, it just is.
 Human behaviour is influenced continuously.
-Like with book, first through an increased reach, but on the long run through the content transported by the technology.
+Like with books, first through an increased reach, but in the long run, through the content transported by the technology.

 What is your chief enemy of creativity?